-Founded in 1994, the World Franchise Council is an amicable, non-political association of National Franchise Associations around the world.
+The World Franchise Council (WFC) is a non-political association of more than 40 national franchise associations from around the world.

 The WFC is the global organization of franchise associations supporting the development and protection of franchising and promoting a collective understanding of best practices in fair and ethical franchising worldwide.

 To be the leading source of credible information for and about the global franchise community and preeminent forum for promoting collaboration and cooperation between national franchise associations.